Robert-Stackflow/CloudOTP/README.md

 ## Introduction

-This is a local two-factor authenticator for Android (may support cloud backup in the future).
+This is a awesome two-factor authenticator for Android which supports dropbox.

 The algorithm part comes from https://github.com/freeotp/freeotp-android.